Your First Paycheck

 Within-grade increases (WGIs) or step increases are periodic increases in a GS employee's rate of basic pay from one step of the grade of his or her position to the next higher step of that grade.
 Employees who occupy permanent positions (appointments lasting longer than one year with a scheduled tour of duty) earn WGIs if the following criteria are met:

 - Your performance must be at an acceptable level of competence.
-To meet this requirement, your most recent performance rating of record must be successful.
+To meet this requirement, your most recent performance rating of record must be successful or higher.

 - You must have completed the required waiting period for advancement to the next higher step.